Mapsted/MapstedSampleIonic/README.md

 ionic cordova build android
 ```

-5. Echo method in cordova plugin is just for testing that you are able to access the cordova plugin or not.

 # Integrating into Existing Apps (IOS)

 1. Same as android folder you need to install both cordova plugin wrapper and awesome plugin in your ionic cordova project.